wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>44.
 Yubaba's Grimoire</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Walks on furry cat legs.
 Affectionate with you only.*
 - If someone makes a bargain with you and breaks it, you instantly know about it.
-- Each time you study this book, you can transform into your witch form for an extra hour per day.
+- Each time you study this book, you can transform into your witch form for an extra 10 minutes per day.
 Decide your form when you first study this book, it has the shape of an animal with your size and head and a) double your running speed, b) a flying speed, c) a swimming speed, d) a digging speed, e) can squeeze in holes the size of your head.
-You cannot use equipment while in this form.
+You cannot use equipment while in this form, and if you have studied this book four times, it has no duration limit.
 - Roll 1D4, you gain the following spell: 1.
 [Bewitch](/2020/11/13/bewitch/), 2.
 [Dream Eater](/2020/11/13/dream-eater/), 3.
 [Scry](/2020/11/13/scry/), 4.
 [Shrivel](/2020/11/13/shrivel/)
 ###### *From Coins and Scrolls's [Animist](https://coinsandscrolls.blogspot.com/2017/06/osr-animist-wizards.html)!*
 </details>